 They teach us to conceal our feelings, including emotional battles, at an early age.
 Children ask questions about death because they want to know how to confront this fear.
 Instead of using this as a means of self-discovery, we often give them the counterfeit of an afterlife in heaven.
 All this does is substitute one fear for another.
 Now we have to worry about losing the afterlife rewards in fear of spending eternity in hell.

 We learn to conceal our feelings.
-Most modern cultures teach us not to express our true feelings, so we have such a hard time talking about and healing from trauma.
+Most modern cultures teach us not to express our true feelings, so we have a hard time talking about and healing from trauma.
 To compensate, we need spiritual teachers and counselors who can help us navigate this emotional terrain.

 No one grows up in a completely healthy family environment.
 Even the romantic families portrayed on television reveal the undercurrent of some abnormal or unhealthy activity.
 Take the TV program, Leave it to Beaver.
 Here we have a supposedly ideal suburban family situation.
 However, when you look at the program today, you see an undercurrent of sexism and gender discrimination.
 June Cleaver is always catering to the husband, Ward Cleaver, and children’s needs.